johnpeart/johnpeart.github.io/src/posts/blogpost/2023-02-06-calculating-the-cost-of-subscriptions.md

 I listen to a lot of podcasts.
 A lot more than I used to, at least.
 I'm listening to so many now that I have found myself preferring it to listening to music when I'm on the go.

 I could use the free and built-in Apple Podcasts app but I find it entirely unreliable.
 So, instead, Overcast is currently my podcasting app of choice.
-It's available for free with ads, or at a fair (and probably, thankfully, too cheap) price.
+It’s available for free with ads, or at a fair (and probably, thankfully, too cheap) price.

 <section class="app-sheet">
     <dl class="dl--app">